MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/aad-pos-logon.md

 > Azure AD authentication requires an internet connection.
 It won't work when POS is in offline mode.

 > [!NOTE]
 > For now, the **Manager override** function does not support Azure AD as an authentication method.
-Operator ID and password are required even if Azure AD is configured as the POS logon authentication method.
+An operator ID and password are required even if Azure AD is configured as the POS logon authentication method.

 ## Associate an Azure AD account with a worker